aniprod/First-DE-GCS-project/README.md

 Step 4: Run transformations on the data using dbt

-Step 5: Automate the pipeline using Airflow and Docker for contanerization
+Step 5: Automate the pipeline using Cloud Run.
+The pipeline runs every 2 days.

+The pipeline leverages the following services:
+**Google Cloud Storage (GCS)**: Stores the raw CSV file.
+**BigQuery**: Data warehouse for raw data and dbt transformed views.
+**dbt (data build tool)**: For defining and executing data transformations.
+**Cloud Run (Job)**:Serverless compute platform for executing the Python script and dbt transformations as a single, containerized batch job.
+**Cloud Scheduler**: Managed cron service to trigger the Cloud Run Job on a schedule.

 Airflow resources from Panos: